 Sometimes AFib occurs briefly and then goes away.
 This is called paroxysmal atrial fibrillation.
 AFib that lasts for 7 days or longer is called persistent atrial fibrillation.
 AFib that lasts longer than a year is called long-standing persistent atrial fibrillation.
 Persistent AFib may be called permanent atrial fibrillation when a decision is made to no longer control the heart’s rhythm or despite best efforts, normal rhythm can't be restored.

 AFib is common in adults.
 The risk increases with age.
 It is more common in men than women.

 What causes atrial fibrillation?

 AFib can happen from any type of problem that changes the way the heart handles electricity.
 Sometimes the cause is unknown.
-There are a range of problems that can increase this risk.
+There is a range of things that can increase this risk.
 Some of the risks include: